-- 1. Make sure the middle blade housing cover is closed and all persons are clear of the open side of the saw head. - 2.
+- 1. Make sure the blade housing covers are secured and all persons are clear of the saw head. - 2.
 Start the engine (or motor). - 3.
 Engage the blade, rotating the blade until the blade positions itself on the wheels.

 WARNING!
 Do not spin the blade wheels by hand.
 Spinning the blade wheels by hand may result in serious injury.